inside.ewu.edu

 Pre-requisites: admission to the MS Counseling program.

-Students will learn theoretical foundations of group counseling and group work, in addition to the dynamics associated with group process and development.
-Students will learn the characteristics and functions of effective group leaders by serving as facilitators of groups.
+Covers theoretical foundations of group counseling and group work, in addition to the dynamics associated with group process and development.
+Includes the characteristics and functions of effective group leaders by serving as facilitators of groups.

 PSYC 587.
 ADDICTIVE BEHAVIOR COUNSELING.
 4 Credits.